DFHack/dfhack/LUA_API.rst

 In order to actually be able to paint to the screen, it is necessary to create and register a viewscreen (basically a modal dialog) with the game.

+**NOTE**: As a matter of policy, in order to avoid user confusion, all interface screens added by dfhack should bear the "DFHack" signature.

 Screens are managed with the following functions:

 * ``dfhack.screen.show(screen[,below])``